jaxwong/tp/docs/UserGuide.md

 **:information_source: Notes about the command format:**<br>

+- All fields will be automatically trimmed (no spacing before or after each paramters) when input inside the command

 - Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>
   e.g. in `add-contact n/NAME`, `NAME` is a parameter which can be used as `add n/John Doe`.